NITCbase/nitcbase.github.io/docs/Design/Cache Layer.md

 ### RelCacheTable :: relCacheEntryToRecord
 #### Description
-A utility function that converts RelCacheEntry structure to a record, implemented as an array of union Attribute.
-The record is populated with the contents of the relCatEntry field.
-The dirty, recId, and searchIndex fields are used only during runtime and are not written to the disk.
-This function can be used to convert the Relation Cache entry to the corresponding record that can be written back to Relation Catalog block when closing a relation in the cache memory.
+A utility function that converts `RelCacheEntry` structure to a record, implemented as an array of `union Attribute`.
+The record is populated with the contents of the `relCatEntry` field.
+The `dirty`, `recId`, and `searchIndex` fields are used only during runtime and are not written to the disk.
+This function can be used to convert the *Relation Cache* entry to the corresponding record that can be written back to *Relation Catalog* block when closing a relation in the cache memory.
 The details of the implementation are left to you.

-:::info note
+:::caution note
 The caller should allocate memory for the struct RelCacheEntry and array of union Attribute before calling the function.
 :::